 A/B Testing Analysis with Crazy Egg and Google Analytics

-Keep an eye on your A/B Test Results Dashboard as we calculate how your website visitors are respond.
+Keep an eye on your A/B Test Results Dashboard as we calculate how your website visitors respond.
 You should also use Google Analytics to monitor your exit rates and look for changes in your funnel as the test runs.
-Check in on if your website visitors are switching up the order in which they visit pages.
+Check-in on if your website visitors are switching up the order in which they visit pages.

 This process can then be repeated for the second leakiest part of the funnel!